PostgreSQL repacker without need

 Fillfactor for tables can be set using the section named after the schema and the table [storage.schemaname.tablename].

 - for all the tables in the database to 100

 - for all the tables in the schema foo to 80

 #table configuration example # storage data. currently only fillfactor is allowed #set the fillfactor for all the tables [storage] fillfactor = 100 #sets the fillfactor for all the tables in the schema foo [storage.foo] fillfactor = 80 #set the fillfactor for the table foo.bar [storage.foo.bar] fillfactor = 30

 In the table’s configuration file it’s possible to specify whether to cleanup json/jsonb keys with null keys.
 It’s possible to remove jsonb keys entirely but this applies only to the data type jsonb.
 The table’s configuration file provides both examples.

 [public.foobar] #cleanup_nulls and remove_keys for the same field are currently mutually exclusive with cleanup_nulls taking the precedence #strip nulls from a json/jsonb field foo.cleanup_nulls = true #filtering data, based on the key currently only jsonb is supported bar.remove_keys = [ "key1" ]

 The procedure needs to be able to drop all the objects involved in the repack.
 Therefore the login user must be the object’s owner or should be able to drop the objects.

 The swap requires an exclusive lock on the old relation for the time necessary to move the new relation into the correct schema and drop the old relation.
-If an error occur during this phase everything is rolled back.
+If an error occurs during this phase, everything is rolled back.
 The procedure resumes the replay and will attempt again the swap after a sufficient amount of data has been replayed.